Marriage in Australia generally cancels a will, subject to some exceptions

 As mentioned above respective state laws provide exceptions to the cancelling effect of marriage on an existing will or parts of it, depending on the circumstances.
 It is important to note that these exceptions vary across the states and territories.
 Exceptions generally concern:

 - Wills made in contemplation of marriage are not revoked if the union contemplated takes place.
 Some states provide that a will expressed to be made in contemplation of marriage generally, is not revoked by marriage.

 - Under Western Australian law, a will is void if the marriage doesn’t happen, although this can be over-ridden if the will maker expressed a different intention.
 However in SA and the ACT, there seems to be a strict requirement in the law that the contemplation of marriage be expressly stated in the will, and that it does not extend as it may do in other states, to contemplation of marriage generally.

 - A will in which the appointment of the spouse as executor, trustee or guardian won’t be revoked by marriage, if the will maker was married to them at the time of death.

-- A will won’t be revoked if it makes a disposition to the person married to the will maker when he or she died.
+- A will won’t be revoked if it makes a disposition to the person married to the will maker when they died.

 - Wills made in the exercise of a power of appointment under certain conditions in particular situations, won’t be revoked by the marriage of a will maker.

 Under Australian succession law any will made by a minor (under 18s) is usually invalid.
 However, there is an exception where minors may make a will in contemplation of a particular marriage to a named person, and this should not invalidate the will provided that the wedding takes place.
 If the nuptials are not solemnised, the will is of no effect.